rookiepig/CrossScalePatchMatch/README.md

         title     = {Cross-Scale Cost Aggregation for Stereo Matching}, booktitle = {CVPR},
         year     = {2014}
 }

+@inproceedings{CrossScaleStereo,
+        author    = {Kang Zhang and Yuqiang Fang  and Dongbo Min and Lifeng Sun and Shiqiang Yang  and Shuicheng Yan}, title     = {Cross-Scale Cost Aggregation for Stereo Matching}, booktitle = {IEEE Transactions on Circuits and Systems for Video Technology}, year     = {2015}
+}
 ```
 The PatchMatch stereo algorithm comes from the following paper: